Year Two

 Maths

-We start the Spring term on the money unit of work then move onto multiplication and division, length and height and finally mass, capacity and temperature.
+We start the Summer term on the 'mass, capacity and temperature' unit of work then move onto fractions, time, statistics and finally position and direction.
 If you want to further assist your child in this area, you can help your child to learn the half termly Key instant recall facts that are available below and to practice the 2, 5 and 10 times tables.

 There are also lots of free interactive maths resources and games available on the Top Marks website.